-Over the past two decades, as Ohio State football fans, we’ve developed an expectation of invincibility, mainly because the team has been damn near invincible itself.
+Over the past two decades, as Ohio State football fans, we have developed an expectation of individual invincibility, mainly because the team that we root for has been damn near invincible itself.
 So any time that the team loses, it is a shock and causes extreme reactions from all corners of Buckeye Nation.
 But not all loses are created equal.
 Some — though maddening — you can chalk up to circumstance; an underdog has the perfect game plan or personnel to exploit the small, specific cracks in Ohio State’s otherwise impenetrable armor.

 It is difficult to expect anything else out of the first three seasons from a first-time head coach, but believe it or not (and I can’t believe that I am actually about to type this) in his postgame press conference last weekend, Michigan head coach Jim Harbaugh actually made a coherent point about the Ohio State program and head coach that I — in principle — agree with, even if Jimbo stumbled backwards into it in a traditionally clumsy Harbaughian attempt to unnecessarily insult his coaching colleague.

 The TTUN coach — who is now 1-and-5 against Ohio State, by the way— when asked about the “trash talk” coming from the OSU program (presumably the leaked “We’re going to hang 100 on them” comment from a year ago) snidely said, “Some people were born on third and think they hit a triple.”

 Screech Powers’ cousin was attempting to imply that Day had gotten a bit too big for his britches and that he had been riding Urban Meyer’s successes during his first three seasons and wasn’t nearly as good of a coach as he thought he was.